Lukuky/ABRA-Flexi-addons-widget/README.md

 ## Usage on a Website

-To use this widget directly on a production website, include a static import from JSDELIVR (replace `{version}` with the desired version):
+To use this widget directly on a production website, include a static minimized import from JSDELIVR (replace `{version}` with the desired version):

 ```html
 <script src="https://cdn.jsdelivr.net/npm/abra-flexi-addons-widget@{version}/dist/index.min.js"></script>